 Payment of Fee

 All expenses for the enrollment period must be paid in full by the due date indicated on the semester billing in order to attend classes.
-Billing for the Fall Term will be mailed home in mid-July with the balance due by August 23, 2013.
-Billing for the Winter/Spring Term will be mailed home in mid-November with the balance due by December 18, 2013.
+Billing for the Fall Term will be available in mid-July with the balance due by August 22, 2014.
+Billing for the Winter/Spring Term will be available in mid-November with the balance due by December 18, 2014.

 If payment is not received by the due date, course schedules will be canceled.
 Students may be denied permission to continue in the College if payment is not received.
 Students' financial obligations must be satisfied before grades can be given, diplomas awarded or transcripts issued.

 For students and parents who wish to pay educational expenses on a monthly installment plan, the College offers an interest free payment plan called EasyPay.
 Information regarding EasyPay can be found at hanover.edu/easypay.
-There is an enrollment fee of $25/semester or $50/annually.
+There is an enrollment fee of $25/semester.

 All students returning for the fall enrollment period are required to pay a $250.00 deposit by March 1.
 This deposit, paid by the March 1 deadline, assures that the student will (1) be able to register for Fall Term classes both on campus as well as with our affiliated programs off-campus (2) be able to reserve space in a residence hall, sorority or fraternity house for the academic year.
 This deposit is non-refundable after July 1.

 Freshman deposits paid are non-refundable after May 1.
 All deposits will be applied toward academic fees.
 Make your online deposit.